 Retailer Training Courses

-Following its recent success, we will be offering the free training programme to retailers in all towns and large villages across Warwickshire.
-Businesses are being asked to dedicate time and commitment to improve their business and the wider town centre offer.
+Warwickshire County Council, through the Warwickshire Towns Network, offer free training programme to retailers in all towns and large villages across Warwickshire.
+Businesses are asked to dedicate time and commitment to improve their business and the wider town centre offer.

 For more details on the current availability of courses, eligibility and booking please contact email@example.com.